MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-reports.md

 Use visual customization to:

-- Add additional out-of-the-box metrics that may be relevant to your organization, through the Power BI embedded editing experience.
+- Leverage additional out-of-the-box metrics that may be relevant to your organization, through the Power BI embedded editing experience.
 The data model that supports the out-of-the-box reports also provides you with additional metrics which may not be directly exposed in the reports.
 - Modify the visual look of the data.
 For example, you can have a graphic that displays the trend of a metric over time rather than a tabular view of the metric.
 - Add new pivots and add new pages.
 For example, you can create a new pivot or page dedicated to a specific queue with queue level metrics.
 - Rearrange out-of-the-box report layouts and change themes.

 > [!Note]
-> Visual customization of historical and real-time analytics reports is currently available for Customer Service Workspace, Customer Service Hub, and Omnichannel for Customer Service.
+> Visual customization of Omnichannel historical, Customer Service historical, and Omnichannel real-time analytics reports is currently available for Customer Service Workspace.
 It isn't available for unified routing and knowledge analytics reports.

 ## Grant user privileges to edit analytics reports